Kennards Hire Rally Australia

-Millions of daily television viewers in more than 150 countries will track stars such as five-time World Champion Sebastien Ogier of France, New Zealand’s Hayden Paddon, Jari Matti Latvala of Finland and Elfyn Evans from Great Britain as they tackle more than 300 kms of competition stages close to the Coffs Harbour event headquarters.
-Along with daily highlights, selected stages will be shown worldwide on live TV and in Australia on Fox Sports and 7mate.
+Millions of daily television viewers in more than 150 countries will track stars such as six-time World Champion Sebastien Ogier of France, 2017 Rally Australia winner Thierry Neuville of Belgium, Ott Tänak of Estonia, 2018 Rally Australia winner Jari Matti Latvala of Finland and Elfyn Evans from Great Britain as they tackle more than 300 kms of competition stages close to the Coffs Harbour event headquarters.
+All stages will be shown live on WRC’s streaming service All Live.
+Selected stages including the exciting, event-closing Wolf Power Stage, will be shown worldwide on live TV and in Australia on Fox Sports and 10 BOLD.

 This year’s Kennards Hire Rally Australia will treat fans to more excitement than ever, wrapping up one of the closest seasons on record.
-Defending five-time world champion Sébastien Ogier (M-Sport Ford) has been neck-and-neck with Hyundai’s Thierry Neuville, while Ott Tänak of Estonia has relished his move to Toyots with a string of impressive finishes.
+Defending six-time world champion Sébastien Ogier (Citroën) has been neck-and-neck with Hyundai’s Thierry Neuville, while Ott Tänak of Estonia has relished his move to Toyota with a string of impressive finishes.

 Rally spectating is an exciting and easy experience for everyone and you don’t need to be a knowledgeable enthusiast to have fun.
 Most all it’s thrilling and up-close, so take your camera!